klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 When a transaction is signed using `caver.wallet` or the transaction's `sign` function, signatures (or feePayerSignatures) are defined (or appended) inside the transaction.
 You can obtain the RLP-encoded string (`rawTransaction`) containing the signatures (and feePayerSignatures) by calling the `transaction.getRLPEncoding()` function of the signed transaction instance.

 The following example shows how to sign a transaction sequentially with multiple private keys.
-Assume the accountKey of sender is AccountKeyWeightedMultiSig which consists of two private key strings, one for each user.
+Assume the account key of the sender is AccountKeyWeightedMultiSig which consists of two private key strings, one for each user.

 In the example below, user1 and user2 create a Keyring instances to be used.
 After that, each uses its own keyring to sign the transaction.
 For reference, the example below uses `transaction.sign` to sign it.